paritytrading/parity/applications/fix/README.md

 Parity FIX Gateway
 ==================

-Parity FIX Gateway adds a Financial Information Exchange (FIX) interface to Parity Trading System.
+Parity FIX Gateway is a server application that adds Financial Information Exchange (FIX) support to the trading system.

 Protocols